-Too many panels, panel discussions, round tables, expert committees.
-Too many councils, meetings, debating groups… without women!
-From this moment on we will no longer participate in any public or media events, face to face or remotely, at which topics relating to issues of common interest, society, politics, economics, science and strategic matters are debated, commented on or judged where there are no women among a large number of participants.
+There are too many panels, panel discussions, round tables, expert committees, and too many councils, meetings, and debating societies…without women!
+From now on, we will no longer participate in any public, or media events, face to face or remotely, at which topics relating to issues of common interest, society, politics, economics, science, and strategic matters, are debated, commented on, or assessed, and where there are no women present among the many participants.

 We are not asking for quotas, written rules or laws.
 We are asking for a simple personal commitment faced with a foregone conclusion: A panel without a single woman on it is unequivocally and blatantly absurd.

-This is the commitment that was made and the call that was extended with conviction 20 January 2016 by the Club des gentlemen, a group of entrepreneurs and leading figures in the digital world committed to public debate and the humanistic transformation of society, presided over by Tatiana F. Salomon and Guy Mamou-Mani.
+This is the commitment that was made, and the pledge that was extended, with conviction, on January 20, 2016 by the Club des gentlemen; a group composed of entrepreneurs and leading figures from the tech industry, committed to public debate and the humanistic transformation of society, presided over by Tatiana F. Salomon and Guy Mamou-Mani.

 This permanent commitment, will be supported by public statements, whenever necessary, and accompanied by the hashtag #JamaisSansElles on social medias.